ePages-de/epages-docs/pages/apps/getting-started.md

 ### 502: Bad Gateway

-The server was acting as a gateway or proxy and received an invalid response from the upstream server, e.g. ePages services not available.
+The server was acting as a gateway or proxy and received an invalid response from the upstream server, e.g. internal ePages services not available.
+Generally, this is only a temporary state.

 ### 503: Service Unavailable